 Conservation programs can vary from permanent deed restrictions to temporary participation for a stated term or period of time.
 A conservation easement is an encumbrance that typically includes a transfer of usage rights (easement) between a landowner and a government agency or a qualified land protection organization (often called a "land trust").
 Conservation programs in the County can include but are not limited to the United States Department Agriculture’s Conservation Reserve Program, and programs of the Siskiyou Land Trust, the Siskiyou Land Conservancy, the Nature Conservancy, and the like.
 The primary purpose of a conservation easement is to protect land from certain forms of development or use.
 The landowner who gives up these "development or use rights" continues to privately own and manage the land and may receive tax advantages or other income.

 Depending on the terms of the conservation program, the program may or may not be consistent with the property owner’s contractual obligations under their Williamson Act Contract.
+A conservation program or easement shall not be considered compatible solely because its purpose is conservation, habitat protection, open space preservation, or resource protection.
+Compatibility shall be determined based on the actual terms and restrictions of the conservation program and the requirements of the applicable Williamson Act Contract.
 The provisions herein are the applicable rules for conservation programs, including conservation easements under the County’s Williamson Act Program.
 Any income received from program payments will be treated as farm income just as any other farm income and capitalized to determine property tax values.

 A landowner may enter into a conservation program on contracted land and still qualify under these rules provided that the conservation program does not require the landowner to change or stop the contracted agricultural production use occurring on the property.
+The conservation program shall not impair the landowner's ability to satisfy all agricultural production, commercial viability, management, and other requirements of the Williamson Act Contract.

 A landowner may enter into a conservation program that restricts the agricultural production use on a minor portion of contracted land provided that the conservation program does not change or alter the contracted agricultural production use of the property, and that the conservation program supports the contracted agricultural production use of the property by reducing soil erosion, enhancing water supply, improving groundwater recharge, creating windbreaks and the like.